arun-dhanjal/the_cube_review/README.md

   ![< Feed page >](/readme-docs/feature-feed-page.png)

-  * The Feed page is essentially the home page for this website, given that this is a social platform
+  * The Feed page is essentially the home page for this site, given that this is a social platform

   * The Feed page consists of user-submitted posts, with the most recent at the top of the feed